traktion/AntTP/README.md

 `anttp --help`

 ```
-AntTP is an HTTP proxy which serves data from Autonomi over conventional HTTP connections
+AntTP is an HTTP server for the Autonomi Network

 Usage: anttp [OPTIONS]